 Professional Cleanings & Dental Exams for Your Dog

-Just like people, your dog needs regular dental appointments to keep their oral hygiene in order and to identify any issues that may be arising to prevent them from becoming more serious issues.
+Just like people, your dog needs regular dental visits to keep their oral hygiene in order and to identify any issues that may be arising to prevent them from becoming more serious issues.

-These appointments provide you with an opportunity to speak to your vet about any concerns you may have about your dog's teeth or overall health.
+These visits provide you with an opportunity to speak to your vet about any concerns you may have about your dog's teeth or overall health.

 Caring For Your Dog's Teeth at Home

-If your dog is showing signs of periodontal disease such as swollen or inflamed gums, appetite changes, or missing teeth, book an appointment with your vet as soon as possible.
+If your dog is showing signs of periodontal disease such as swollen or inflamed gums, appetite changes, or missing teeth, visit with your vet as soon as possible.
 Remember that oral health issues in dogs can be very painful.